Marxist philosophy: Marxism and philosophy

 Étienne Balibar claimed that if one philosopher could be called a "Marxist philosopher", that one would doubtlessly be Louis Althusser:

 Althusser proposed a 'new definition' of philosophy as "class struggle in theory"...
 Marxism had proper signification (and original "problematic") only insofar as it was the theory of the tendency towards communism, and in view of its realization.
 The criteria of acceptance or rejection of a 'marxist' proposition was always the same, whether it was presented as 'epistemological' or as 'philosophical': it was in the act of rendering intelligible a communist policy, or not."
 (Ecrits pour Althusser, 1991, p.98).

 However, "Althusser never ceased to put in question the images of communism that Marxist theory and ideology carried on: but he did it in the name of communism itself."
 Althusser thus criticized the evolutionist image which made of communism an ultimate stage of history, as well as the apocalyptic images which made it a "society of transparence", "without contradiction" nor ideology.
 Balibar observes that, in the end, Althusser enjoined the most sober definition of communism, exposed by Marx in The German Ideology: Communism is "not a state of the future, but the real movement which destroys the existing state of being.".

+In 1938, Trotsky had written "Their Morals and Ours" which consisted of ethical polemics in response to criticisms around his actions concerning the Kronstadt rebellion and wider questions posed around the perceived, "amoral" methods of the Bolsheviks.
+Critics believed these methods seemed to emulate the Jesuit maxim that the "ends justifies the means".
+Trotsky argued that Marxism situated the foundation of morality as a product of society to serve social interests rather than "eternal moral truths" proclaimed by institutional religions.
+On the other hand, he regarded it as farcical to assert that an end could justify any criminal means and viewed this to be a distorted representation of the Jesuit maxim.
+Instead, Trotsky believed that the means and ends frequently "exchanged places" as when democracy is sought by the working class as an instrument to actualize socialism.
+He also viewed revolution to be deducible from the laws of the development and primarily the class struggle but this did not mean all means are permissible.